Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Related Works

 Model-based methods, on the other hand, rely on leveraging system physics to construct accurate models.
 Techniques like iLQR \cite{li2004iterative} and NMPC \cite{grune2017nonlinear, liu2023modelbasedcontrolsparseneural} use these models to optimize control trajectories, while methods such as backstepping \cite{fossen1998nonlinear} are well-suited for systems with well-defined dynamics.
 Neural network-based approaches, such as \cite{nagabandi2017neuralnetworkdynamicsmodelbased}, extend these ideas by approximating nonlinear dynamics for control tasks.
 Moreover, model-based RL combines data-driven techniques with physical modeling to describe nonlinear system dynamics.
 For instance, \cite{gmm2021song} uses RL workflows to fit multiple local approximations of global dynamics, while \cite{nagabandi2017neuralnetworkdynamicsmodelbased} employs RL reward functions to learn dynamics from extensive random-shooting data.
 However, even these approaches face significant challenges when applied to high-dimensional systems, such as legged robots, where designing accurate models becomes increasingly complex and task-specific.

 \textbf{Koopman Operator Theory.} While model-based methods struggle with complex, high-dimensional systems and model-free methods lack interpretability and flexibility, linearizing nonlinear dynamics has recently emerged as a promising approach.
 Among these, Koopman Operator Theory has garnered attention for its ability to represent nonlinear dynamics in a higher-dimensional linear space.
-Current research on Koopman theory in control can be categorized into three main directions:

-(i) Koopman Operator as a Feature Encoder: The Koopman operator has been applied in some methods to predict future states based on the current state \cite{han2023utility} or vision inputs \cite{chen2024korol}.
+Current research on Koopman theory of control can be categorized into three main directions: \begin{enumerate}[leftmargin=15pt,itemsep=-5pt, topsep=-10pt,label=(\roman*)] \item Koopman Operator as a Feature Encoder: The Koopman operator has been applied in some methods to predict future states based on the current state \cite{han2023utility} or vision inputs \cite{chen2024korol}.
 However, these approaches primarily serve as feature extractors and do not fully exploit the benefits of linearization.
-Additionally, designing an effective Koopman operator is often challenging due to the requirement for infinite-dimensional representations and the inefficiency of available data \cite{kaiser2020data}.

-(ii) Integrating Koopman Operators with RL: Other methods combine the Koopman latent dynamic space with traditional RL policies, either hierarchically \cite{kim2024learning} or end-to-end \cite{lyu2023task}.
-While this integration aims to benefit from Koopman’s properties, it still inherits the challenges of learning-based methods, particularly in terms of interpretability and generalization.

-(iii) Linear Control in Koopman Latent Space: A promising direction applies traditional linear control methods, such as LQR or MPC, to the Koopman-linearized model, emphasizing interpretability and flexibility.
+Additionally, designing an effective Koopman operator is often challenging due to the requirement for infinite-dimensional representations and the inefficiency of available data \cite{kaiser2020data}. \item Integrating Koopman Operators with RL: Other methods combine the Koopman latent dynamic space with traditional RL policies, either hierarchically \cite{kim2024learning} or end-to-end \cite{lyu2023task}.
+While this integration aims to benefit from Koopman’s properties, it still inherits the challenges of learning-based methods, particularly in terms of interpretability and generalization \item Linear Control in Koopman Latent Space: A promising direction applies traditional linear control methods, such as LQR or MPC, to the Koopman-linearized model, emphasizing interpretability and flexibility.
 For example, \cite{shi2022deep} applies LQR to a deep-learned Koopman operator, while others use radial basis functions (RBF) \cite{korda2018linear} or derivative basis functions \cite{mamakoukas2021derivative} to design the operator.
-Despite these advances, current methods struggle to control high-dimensional systems, like legged robots due to severe model mismatch and domain shifts.
+Despite these advances, current methods struggle to control high-dimensional systems, like legged robots due to severe model mismatch and domain shifts. \end{enumerate}

 Finally, research has begun addressing the errors that arise during the Koopman dynamics learning process.
 Works such as \cite{kim2024uncertainty} and \cite{korda2018convergence} evaluate the reconstruction and projection errors, providing valuable theoretical foundations for further improvement.